Abhay-pes/README_Assignment/README.md

 This is how you can contribute:

-1. Step 1
-2. Step 2
-3. Step 3
-4. Step 4
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them.
+4. Push your changes to your fork.
+5. Submit a pull request.

 ***Please follow these guidelines:***

-- Guideline 1
-- Guideline 2
-- Guideline 3
+- Write clear and concise commit messages.
+- Ensure your code is well-documented.
+- Test your changes thoroughly.
+- Use lower-case Camel case for methods and upper-case Camel case for classes